EleusisLaArwall/KeridianDynamics-VesselAssembly/README.md

 https://creativecommons.org/licenses/by-sa/4.0/legalcode

 Changelog:
+2015-02-27 - 2016 update - v0.5
+	-Reworked tanks.
+(Names have changed, so be carefull with savegames!)
+	-Changed RoverPads to TopPad and SidePad.
+(Names have changed, so be carefull with savegames!)
+	-New mesh-colliders for all parts (be carefull with savegames!).
+	-Toggleable Spawn Marker for all Pads added.
+A vessel from SPH will point in the direction of the arrowtip.
+VAB vessels will still point upwards.
+	-KD-OrbitalPad, KD-SidePad, KD-TopPad and all tanks now share the same texture (KD-OrbitalPad.dds).
+	-Added thermal properties to KD-Pad and KD-OrbitalPad to prevent overheating-explosions during vessel-launch (might be exploitable ...).
+	-Added thermal curves to KD-Furnace and KD-3D-Printer.
+	-The Furnace needs to heat up before Metal can be extracted.
+CoreTemperature must at least reach 1800 K to start the extraction!
+Heating needs a lot of ElectricCharge.
+Once the extraction has started the heater can be turned off.
+	-The 3D-Printer needs 20 ElectricCharge instead of 10.
+It needs RoomTemperature to operate (300 K).
+Heat production is rather low.
+	-Some minor model and texture changes.
+	-Added 512x512 textures to Customisation.
+	-Added "KD-Example Craft.craft" to Customisation.
+	-Updated CTT-compatibility.

 2015-08-23 - License update - v0.4
 	-License changed to CC-BY-SA 4.0 International
 	-New experimental parts: KD-RoverPad & KD-RoverPad2